rccursach/Docs/markdown/cms/themes/blade.md

 ### &#64;block('slug')

-Create unique and elegant designs with block directives in your templates for pages.
+Create unique and elegant designs with block directives in your templates for pages and blogs.

+!!!
+Warning
+    With the block blade directive you do not specify the module it needs to load, it determines that from the first string in the request URL.
+    It will default to page if no matching module name matches the URL.
+In the case of something like `events`, it expects the variable in the template to be `$event`.
+It is wrapped in the `optional` method to protect the view from breaking the app.

 ### &#64;menu('slug')